Melody Aflam

 Melody Aflam (ميلودي أفلام) was a Canadian pay television channel that was owned by Ethnic Channels Group.
 It broadcast programming from Melody Aflam as well as local Canadian content.

 Background

-Melody Aflam was a top rated film channel from Egypt.
-It featured a wide variety of top tier films from the Arab world including classics and current hits, spanning all decades from the 1950s through to the present day.
-The movies aired covered all genres from action to comedy to historical films.
+Melody Aflam was a film channel from Egypt.
+It featured a variety of films from the Arab world including classics and current hits, spanning decades from the 1950s through to the present day.
+The movies aired covered genres from action to comedy to historical films.

 The Melody TV network was owned by Gamal Marwan, son of Ashraf Marwan.
 The network ceased to exist by 2013 due to financial difficulties.